-I have office hours for this session on Wednesdays from 10:00-11:30am.
+I have office hours for this term on Mondays from 9:00am to 10:00am (PST).

-That said, it is an asynchronous class, so this time is somewhat arbitrary and may not fit your needs.
 If you need to meet at a different time than this, send me an email with a few suggested times, and we will work something out based on both of our schedules and availability.

-The office hours will occur in person and over Zoom using the link provided on the Canvas course home page.
+The office hours will occur over Zoom using the link provided on the Canvas course home page.
 Please note that you will be required you to use Zoom through your SJSU account.
-I will keep Zoom on during the first part of office hours, if you wish to drop in that way.